MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 1. If you haven't done so already, [sign up for Microsoft Store for Business or Microsoft Store for Education](https://docs.microsoft.com/microsoft-store/sign-up-microsoft-store-for-business).
 2. In the Microsoft Store for Business (or or Microsoft Store for Education), assign yourself a role with permissions necessary to perform Device Guard signing.
-3. Register your app in the [Azure portal](https://portal.azure.com/) with the proper settings so that you can use Azure AD authentication with the Microsoft Store for Business API.
+3. Register your app in the [Azure portal](https://portal.azure.com/) with the proper settings so that you can use Azure AD authentication with the Microsoft Store for Business.
 4. Get an Azure AD access token in JSON format.
 5. Run SignTool to sign your MSIX package with Device Guard signing, and pass the Azure AD access token you obtained in the previous step.